-As the client success manager at Infegy, I often get questions around tips for building search queries within our social listening tool the right way and getting the best results out of those searches.
+As a client success manager at Infegy, I often get questions around tips for building search queries within our social listening tool the right way and getting the best results out of those searches.

 Conducting social listening research may appear to require an expert’s hand to get the best metrics and results for your team.
 But with the right technology and mindset, you can be a social intelligence maestro in no time.

 While there’s no magic potion to getting the best analysis, there are sure ways to enhance your social listening research, build better search queries, and ultimately get more accurate and insightful results that help in your audience and consumer research efforts.

 The query you plug into the platform is the first (and most important) step in getting strong data from Infegy Atlas.
 Whether you’re interested in generating insights around a specific brand, product, topic or industry, I’m here to share 5 of my favorite tips that will help you as you get started.

 So, let’s dive in to some ways to make your research do more for you.